jeff-tabios/Game-Of-Life/README.md

 # Game-Of-Life
-Conways Game of Life in Unity
+Conways Game of Life in Unity by Jeffrey Tabios